alexeysp11/delivery-service-csharp/docs/processes/courier/store2wh.md

 ### Step-by-step execution

-- The backend service, in whose area of responsibility this process is running, notifies the employee who launched the process (this action is performed only if the list of products for purchase is not filled in among the parameters).
+- The backend service, in whose area of responsibility this process is launched, notifies the employee who launched the process about the need to clarify which products need to be delivered from the store (this action is performed only if the list of products for purchase is not filled in among the parameters).
-- The store manager creates a delivery order in the system: list of products, store (loaded automatically from the database).
+- The employee creates a delivery order in the system: list of products, store (loaded automatically from the database).
 - Information about orders transported by courier (order number, delivery location, actual/estimated delivery time).
 - The notification comes to the backend service of the courier application.
 - The system assigns a courier to the delivery order.